 - Prevention.
 The measures in this section cover behaviors that can help people prevent cancer, the most important of which is avoiding tobacco use and secondhand smoke exposure.
-This section also addresses physical activity, dietary choices and alcohol consumption, and exposure to sun and chemicals in the environment. - Early Detection.
-Screening tests provide ways to find cancers early, when there is the best chance for cure.
-This section describes the extent to which people are following recommended screening guidelines to detect breast, cervical, colorectal, lung and prostate cancers. - Diagnosis.
+This section also addresses physical activity, dietary choices, alcohol consumption, exposure to the sun and chemicals in the environment, HPV immunization, tobacco policy and regulatory factors, smoking cessation, and genetic testing. - Early Detection.
+Screening tests help find cancers early, which greatly increases the chances of successful treatment.
+This section describes the extent to which people are following recommended screening guidelines to detect breast, cervical, colorectal, lung, and prostate cancers. - Diagnosis.
 We can learn much about our progress against cancer by looking at the rates of new cancer cases (incidence) and cancers diagnosed at late stages.
-This section reviews both these areas. - Treatment.
-This section describes common treatment options and measures the rates at which people are undergoing those treatments.
+This section reviews both of these areas. - Treatment.
+This section describes common treatment options and measures the rates at which people are undergoing treatments for certain cancers.
 It also describes new treatment options emerging from ongoing research and monitoring activities. - Life After Cancer.
-This section addresses trends in the proportion of cancer patients who are alive 5 years after their diagnosis, the costs of cancer care, and the health behaviors among survivors. - End of Life.
-This section includes the rate of deaths (mortality) from cancer and the estimated number of years of life lost (person-years of life lost)
+This section addresses trends in the proportion of cancer patients who are alive five years after their diagnosis, costs of cancer care, and health behaviors among survivors. - End of Life.
+This section includes the rate of deaths (mortality) due to cancer and the estimated number of years of life lost due to cancer.

 Where possible, the Cancer Trends Progress Report shows changes in these data over time (trends).
-This report shows whether the trends are "rising", "falling", or "stable" using standard definitions and tests of the statistical significance of the trends (see Methodology for Categorizing Trends).
-For some measures, differences in the cancer burden among various U.S. racial and ethnic groups, income groups, and groups by level of educational attainment, are also presented.

-Most of the measures for age-adjusted cancer death rates in this report are identical to those presented in Healthy People 2020, a comprehensive set of 10-year health objectives for the nation sponsored by the U.S. Department of Health and Human Services.
-This enabled us to show the nation's progress relative to cancer-related targets for Healthy People 2020.
+The report indicates whether trends are "rising", "falling", or "stable" using standard definitions and tests of statistical significance (see Methodology for Categorizing Trends).
+For some measures, differences in the cancer burden among various racial and ethnic groups, income groups, and groups by level of educational attainment, are also presented.
+Many of the measures shown in this report are identical to those presented in Healthy People 2020, a comprehensive set of 10-year health objectives for the nation sponsored by the U.S. Department of Health and Human Services.
+Using identical measures enables us to show the nation's progress against cancer in relation to cancer-related Healthy People 2020 targets.

-How Data Were Selected
+How Data Are Selected

 In selecting measures that would be meaningful to readers of this report, we relied largely on long-term national - rather than state or local - data collection efforts.
 (State and local data are available online at State Cancer Profiles).
 The report includes more measures for prevention than for other segments of the continuum, because preventive measures hold so much potential in positively impacting national progress to reduce the burden of cancer.
-A substantial proportion of cancers could be prevented by behavioral choices, making prevention a key focus of the report.
+Behavioral choices can greatly reduce the risk of many cancers, making prevention a key focus of the report.

-The data in the Cancer Trends Progress Report come from a variety of systems and surveys with different collection techniques and reporting times, so time periods may vary.
+Data in the Cancer Trends Progress Report come from a variety of sources with different collection techniques and reporting times, so time periods for the data may vary by section.
 The starting point or baseline year against which to measure how well the nation is progressing toward the Healthy People 2020 targets depends on the data available.
 For example, data for most Diagnosis, Life After Cancer, and End of Life measures are available starting in 1975, while data for most Prevention, Early Detection, and Treatment measures are available beginning in the late 1980s or early 1990s.